SillyTavern/SillyTavern-Extras/talkinghead/README.md

 - `analog_lowres`: Simulates a low-resolution analog video signal by blurring the image.
 - `analog_badhsync`: Simulates bad horizontal synchronization (hsync) of an analog video signal, causing a wavy effect that causes the outline of the character to ripple.
+- `analog_distort`: Simulates a rippling, runaway hsync near the top or bottom edge of an image.
+This can happen with some equipment if the video cable is too long.
 - `analog_vhsglitches`: Simulates a damaged 1980s VHS tape.
 In each 25 FPS frame, causes random lines to glitch with VHS noise.
 - `analog_vhstracking`: Simulates a 1980s VHS tape with bad tracking.
 The image floats up and down, and a band of VHS noise appears at the bottom.
-- `shift_distort`: Simulates a glitchy digital video transport as sometimes depicted in sci-fi, with random blocks of lines shifted horizontally.
+- `shift_distort`: A glitchy digital video transport as sometimes depicted in sci-fi, with random blocks of lines suddenly shifted horizontally temporarily.

 **Display**: